Ludwig, Patti. dscn0863.jpg. August 2011. Pics4Learning. 4 Jun 2013

 In Several Indian religions (Hinduism, Buddhism, and Jainism), there is a parable that compares religions to six blind men wanting to figure out what an elephant is like.
 This parable will help younger students see the moral of the story: Each blind man could only report what he had felt and understood, depending on the elephant body part.
 If one man felt only the elephant's leg, he would say, "An elephant is like a tree trunk".
 He was not wrong, but didn't know the full picture.
 This is the same with the ultimate truth---we may not know the whole truth.
 When we see that other religions appear to say something different, they may just be describing a different part of it.
 This is the essence of religious pluralism: Every form of religion is right, just different.

-"There are many paths up the Mountain, but the view of the moon from the top is the same."
+"There are many paths up the Mountain, but the view of

 -Japanese proverb